Smart Watch: Is it really Worth, Safe & Useful for you? | Aren’t free fitness apps enough?

 I’ll get there straight.

 If you sync your smart watch with your phone for the fitness functionality, it’s TOTALLY SAFE.
 In fact, all smart watches from reputed brands come with this feature.
 However, I wouldn’t really say much about those smart bands which come with a SIM & thus work on 3G signals.
-You could skip the idea of purchasing that type of smart wearable device.
+You could skip the idea of purchasing that type of a smart watch/ fitness tracker.

 I personally use this band ONLY to track my fitness activity progress & keep a day-to-day record.
-As, anyway, I keep myself away from any distractions from social media or email as notifications when I’m working out, I do not use the other features of social media on it.
-That keeps me pretty sane & organized.
+Since I anyway, keep myself away from any distractions from social media or email as notifications when I’m working out, I do not use the other features of social media on it.
+And that keeps me pretty much sane & organized.

 Do you use a smart watch too or are planning to buy one?
 Let me know about it. 🙂

-Till then I wish you a very HEALTHY & HAPPY 2019!
+Until then I wish you a very HEALTHY & HAPPY FOREVER! 😀